bnmoch3/blog/_posts/2024-06-11-leanstore.md

 (has to be fetched/loaded).
 Here are the steps that a worker thread takes:

 1. Check that the reference indicates the page is on disk.
 References take up 8 bytes.
-One bit out of the 8 bytes is used to indicate whether a page is on disk or in memory.
-Once in-memory, only 48-bits (6 bytes) out of the 8 byte virtual address in x86 64 bit machine are used for addressing, so we've a bit more leg room to tag metadata compared to the on-disk page ID (Umbra [4] does take advantage of this).
+One bit is used to indicate whether a page is on disk or in memory.
+   Once in-memory, only 48-bits (6 bytes) out of the 8 byte virtual address in x86 64 bit machine are used for addressing, so we've got a bit more leg room to tag metadata compared to the on-disk page ID (Umbra [4] does take advantage of this).
-2. If the page is on disk, access the IO component and initialize the IO as
+2. If the page is on disk, access the I/O component and initialize the I/O as
    follows:
-   - Acquire the (global) lock of the hash table within IO Component.
-This hash tables maps on-disk page IDs to IO frames.
+   - Acquire the (global) lock of the hash table within I/O Component.
+This hash tables maps on-disk page IDs to I/O frames.
 The authors argue that this lock will not impede scalability & performance since either way, I/O operations are slower than the preceding lock acquisition [1].
-   - Create an IO frame and insert it into the hash table.
+   - Create an I/O frame and insert it into the hash table.
 This consists of an operating system mutex and a pointer to the in-memory location where the page will be loaded to.
 A key advantage of OS mutexes is that they make threads waiting in a low overhead resource-efficient manner (compared to spin loops).
-   - Acquire the mutex within the IO frame before proceeding
+   - Acquire the mutex within the I/O frame before proceeding
    - Release the hash table's global lock
    - Issue the read system call.
-Note that the hash table's lock is released to enable concurrent IO operations.
-Once the read is complete, release the IO frame's mutex
+Note that the hash table's lock is released to enable concurrent I/O operations.
+Once the read is complete, release the I/O frame's mutex
-3. Suppose a different thread had already issued the IO request for the given
+3. Suppose a different thread had already issued the I/O request for the given
    page: the current thread will find that there's already an entry for the page ID in the hash table then block on its mutex until the load is done.
 4. Once the page is loaded, the reference to the page is swizzled (on-disk page